gremlinc5/Crouzet-Slim-EV-Dual-Charger/README.md

 In the menu system, measures can be seen in page 0.
 "A" and "B" buttons are used to move between pages, "plus" and "minus" are used to change values.

 Page 1 and 2 are for entering the main current histeresis values for charge stop and restart.
-Avoids main interruptor to open.
+Avoids mains power switch to open, reached mains maximum power capability.

 Page 3, 4 and 5 are for entering the EV1 energy needed and timing values.